jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We are all polar bears in the Amazon.
 There's nothing wrong with polar bears or the Amazon, they simply aren't adapted for each other.
 Likewise, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through two hours of traffic to work in a cubicle.
 In 2020 our societies are different and our cyborgology is different, but we're forced to live as if it were 1969 and big offices had the only computers in society.

 If you'd see a camel's near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, you'd stop and wonder; "why are these biologies here?".
-When you see out of place cyborgologies like textbooks, fax machines, and check books in our societies, you should now know something is wrong.
+When you see out of place cyborgologies like textbooks, fax machines, and check books in our societies, you should know something is wrong.

 Likely it's that Darth Blockbuster stopped evolution, to keep his obsolete cyborgologies in power.
+Polar bears in the Amazon would certainly live unhappy lives.

 ## Levers of Power